seanpmaxwell/Typescript-Best-Practices/README.md

   - **middleware:** logic typically passed to the framework to format/validate incoming requests

 #### Not established conventions but what I like to do:
-  - Only services (files appended with `Service`) layer can talk to the persistance layers and contain business logic.
+  - Only services (files appended with `Service`) layer can talk to the persistence layers and contain business logic.
-  - **auxilliary-services** (`...Service.aux.ts`): Auxilliary services can contain business logic and talk to other persistance layers but **CANNOT** be called by the controller-layers.
+  - **auxiliary-services** (`...Service.aux.ts`): Auxiliary services can contain business logic and talk to other persistence layers but **CANNOT** be called by the controller-layers.
 Only the primary service layer file for a domain can be called by the controller: i.e. `UserService.ts` (called by the controller), `UserAssetService.aux.ts` fetching user avatars which requires calling the repo-layer and binary-storage handler.
 This helps to keep your architecture clean by creating a single entry point for controllers.
-  - **static auxilliary-services** (`"Some Service".saux.ts`): These can contain business logic but are not allowed to talk to any persistance-layers. `.saux.ts` files are useful for large features where separating the static business logic out makes sense to keep other service files clean.
+  - **static auxiliary-services** (`"Some Service".saux.ts`): These can contain business logic but are not allowed to talk to any persistence-layers. `.saux.ts` files are useful for large features where separating the static business logic out makes sense to keep other service files clean.
 Don't put your business logic in files marked `...Utils.ts` or under `utils/` folders.
 Try to keep utility files/functions for more generic non-application specific logic.
-Also, for `saux` files you leave off the `...Service` suffix if the file name can demonstrate clear intentent without it.
+Also, for `saux` files you leave off the `...Service` suffix if the file name can demonstrate clear intent without it.

-Use **layer-based** based architecture for simple (single developer) applications:
+Use **layer-based** architecture for simple (single developer) applications:
   - Easier mental map
   - Folder names show clear intent
   - Doesn't scale well though